-Both books are available at the Wellesley bookstore.
-You may be able to find a cheaper copy of SICP either (1) at the "hurt books" section of section of MIT Press, which is across the street from the MIT Coop in Cambridge or (2) at MIT (with hundreds of students taking 6.001 every semester, there must be a fair number of used copies around).
+All three books are available at the Wellesley bookstore.
+You may be able to find a cheaper copy of SICP and MLWP from students who took CS251 in previous years.
+You may also be able to find a cheaper copy of SICP either (1) at the "hurt books" section of section of MIT Press, which is across the street from the MIT Coop in Cambridge or (2) at MIT (with hundreds of students taking 6.001 every semester, there must be a fair number of used copies around).